Workiva/over_react/doc/wrapping_js_components.md

 ## Adding the JS Variable

-To create a Dart component, it must wrap the JS version.
+To a Dart API, a Dart component must wrap the JS version.
 This means that the JS version must be accessible in Dart.
 The way to do that is to use interop to create a reference to the JS API.
 That looks like:

 ```dart
 @JS('MagicalJsPackage.SomeJsComponent')